atxryan/cobalt/docs/2_QUICK_START_GUIDE.md

 ## 2.4 Run Cobalt's [_Azure Hello World CIT_](../infra/templates/az-hello-world/README.md)

 Below are the steps for running the [_Azure Hello World CIT_](../infra/templates/az-hello-world/README.md) from your terminal.
-Ensure that running this template deploys the following Azure cloud resources before you can call this quick start guide finished:
+Ensure that running this template achieves the quick start guide's final goal of deploying the following Azure cloud infrastructure before you can call this quick start guide finished:

 | Preview Steps | Final Goal |
 |----------|--------------|